An icon of a calendar.

 In addition, fund managers may find investment opportunities in ‘unlabelled’ green bonds from issuers inherently aligned to low carbon products and services, such as a renewable energy company.
 Climate leaders are those companies leading the transition to net-zero carbon emissions in their industries and mindful of any wider environmental impact.

 We offer 10 bond funds on our platform with a variety of investment approaches.
 Ethical bond funds have been around the longest with Abrdn Ethical Corporate Bond launched in 2012.
-Those with a focus on social aspects of ESG such as CT UK Social Bond and EdenTree Responsible & Sustainable Short Dated Bond (launched in 2013 and 2017 respectively) are also well established.
+Those with a focus on social criteria such as CT UK Social Bond and EdenTree Responsible & Sustainable Short Dated Bond (launched in 2013 and 2017 respectively) are also well established.

 Sustainability focused strategies are on offer from AB (Alliance Bernstein), Liontrust and Pictet.
 More recently we have seen the arrival of dedicated impact strategies which aim to take advantage of the specialist opportunities, including labelled bonds with measurable outcomes.
 We currently offer T. Rowe Price Global Impact Credit, Triodos Sterling Bond Impact, and BlueBay Impact- Aligned Bond Fund.